Sensitivity to longitudinal vector boson scattering and doubly-charged Higgs boson production in $\mathbf{W^\pm W^\pm jj}$ at future hadron colliders: Sensitivity to polarizations

+The sensitivity is measured for two distributions: $\Delta \phi_{jj}$ and the three-dimensional BDT.
+The $\Delta \phi_{jj}$ distribution is used as a baseline benchmark for the sensitivity to polarization and as a comparison to illustrate the improvements when applying multivariate analysis techniques such as BDTs.
+Before fitting, the BDT distributions are also subject to a binning optimization procedure.
+The procedure requires a fixed minimum of background and signal events per bin, as well as a minimum of 200 events per background.
+The procedure then iteratively tests merged bin configurations and compares each configuration by calculating the significance before and after merging.
+The binning configuration with the smallest number of bins, with the best significance, is taken as final.
+The significance is estimated as described in \cite{ATL-PHYS-PUB-2020-025}.
+The post-fit distributions for $\Delta \phi_{jj}$ and the BDT following the binning optimization procedure are shown in Figures~\ref{fig:preFitDPhijj} and \ref{fig:preFitBDT}.

-Table~\ref{tab:normFactors} shows the signal strengths $\mu$, defined as the ratio to the SM cross-section, and the corresponding uncertainties for each $W^\pm W^\pm jj$ polarization state for all $\sqrt{s}$ values under study.
-The values are expected to be unity because the Asimov dataset is used in the fit.
-Table~\ref{tab:postFitYields} gives the event yields obtained after the fit for all $\sqrt{s}$ values under study.
+Table~\ref{tab:normFactors} shows the signal strengths $\mu$, defined as the ratio of the fitted to the expected SM cross-section, and the corresponding uncertainties for each \ssWWVBS~polarization state for all the considered $\sqrt{s}$ values.
+The values are expected to be unity because the Asimov dataset~\cite{Cowan:2010js} is used in the fit.
+The breakdown of the uncertainties on the purely longitudinal scattering signal strength parameter is shown in Equation~\ref{eqn:breakdown} where ``stat" refers to the contribution of the statistical uncertainty to the overall uncertainty and ``syst" refers to the contribution of the systematic uncertainties, which include theoretical and luminosity uncertainties, as well as statistical uncertainties arising from limited number of MC events.

+The first detailed studies of \ssWWVBSLL~production at a future high energy $pp$ collider, with an integrated luminosity of 30 ab$^{-1}$, indicate that cross section measurements should be possible with a relative precision of around 22\% at $\sqrt{s} = 27$~TeV, 21\% at $\sqrt{s} = 50$~TeV, and 15\% at $\sqrt{s} = 100$~TeV.
+A conservative event selection, with a dijet mass greater than 2 TeV, is considered in order to suppress the impact of potential instrumental backgrounds and pileup.
+Projections from the CMS Collaboration report an expected relative precision of about 25\% by the end of the HL-LHC program~\cite{CMS-PAS-FTR-21-001}.

 \FloatBarrier